-Learn how to maintain good commercial indoor air quality in your workplace environment with this guide from Art Plumbing, AC & Electric.
+Learn how to maintain good commercial indoor air quality in your workplace environment with this guide from Art Plumbing, Air Conditioning & Electric.

 Are you searching for ways to improve your commercial workspace’s air quality?
 Here are some simple steps to take: change air filters, ventilate, clean indoor spaces, and use low VOC paints and sealants.

 The best way to keep indoor air quality high is by regularly cleaning air filters.
 Use a high-efficiency particulate arrestance (HEPA) filter to improve air quality.

 A dirty ventilation system can lead to poor air quality.
 To clean it, turn off all heating and cooling systems (including humidifiers) outside of work hours.
 Clean the fan blades with a vacuum cleaner or feather duster.
 Then, using compressed air in an aerosol can, remove dust from inside vents and behind grates.